Nuthouse01/PMX-VMD-Scripting-Tools/README.md

     more words in translation dictionary
     disable translation of model comments since the model info popup in MMD can display JP characters just fine slight changes to printouts in most scripts

+    v4.07:
+    bugfix: alphamorph feature "fix edging on default hidden materials" forgot to check that add-morphs were modifying the relevant material, oops
+    bugfix: armtwist, model compat, others were failing file-write when file path contained spaces, oops add better err checking to separate "file doesn't exist" from other kinds of errors